 Gibbs' latest product line is built on the durable M1903-A3 action.
 Its first Historical Remake™ is the M1903-A4 Sniper rifle.

 Wholesale inquiries please email us at firstname.lastname@example.org.

-Retail customers, you can pre-order your magazines here.
+Retail customers, you can order your magazines here.